 Graduates of the program work in industry, academia, or research, attend professional school (medical, veterinary, dental, etc.), or continue their graduate studies.
 Career opportunities for those with a Master of Science in Biomedical Sciences are abundant and diverse.

 While our department is housed in the College of Veterinary Medicine, our courses are geared toward both animal and human-focused studies.
 Faculty in BMS research in a wide variety of areas including neurodegenerative diseases, vaccines, parasites, memory and learning, and much more.

 The Master of Science in Biomedical Sciences program prepares students for a variety of pathways including professional school, a career, or a Ph.D. program.
 Learn more about what our program can offer you and how you can successfully achieve an MS in Biomedical Sciences at Iowa State University.

-The application deadline has been extended to June 1st.
+The application deadline is May 1, 2018.
 We accept and review applications on a rolling-basis prior to the May deadline for the following fall start date.
 Learn more about how to apply and what our entrance standards are for the one-year program.

 Here we will address the most commonly asked questions about the one-year program including the cost, average scores of admitted students, and tips for the application process.